wp-plugins/shopp-minimum-order-amount/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin lets you set a minimum order amount in the Shopp e-commerce checkout process.
+This plugin allows you to set a minimum order amount in the Shopp e-commerce checkout process.

 == Description ==

-Do you use Shopp?
+Do you use the [Shopp plugin](http://shopplugin.net) for e-commerce?
 Do you want to make sure your customers order a minimum amount of items, or spend a minimum amount of money?
 Then the Shopp Minimum Order plugin is what you need!
 It will prevent customers from checking out unless they meet the minimum order requirements set by the shop owner.

 *This plugin requires you to be running at least Shopp 1.2.*